 STEP – 1 : TURN IT ON – Just like any other machine.
 (Some might turn on when you open the case).
 LISTEN to the prompts of AED and follow it.
 It’s designed for use by any non-medical person.

 STEP – 2 : ATTACH the pads – Location of pad placement will be indicated on the pads.
 Peel of the pads and place them on victim.
+Remove any clothing over the chest.
+AED should not be used over clothing.
 If there’s too much hair, pads may not stick well.
 Shave the chest (if a razor is included) or use one set of pads to peel off hair forcefully and use second set for shocking (in case there’s a second set available).